-- Blurred vision that improves when you close one eye. - Double vision. - Drooping eyelid. - Pain in or around your eye.
+- Blurred vision that improves when you close one eye. - Double vision that improves when you close either eye. - Drooping eyelid. - Pain in or around your eye.
 This is related to lack of blood flow to the covering of your brain, (the dura), and often occurs at the start of double vision.
-This pain should disappear over a few days.